mxballin/SteamExplorerApp/README.md

 # Ballin Assignment B3

-This repository holds the files for Mya Ballin's project work for the Assignment B3 - OPTION B project for STAT545B: Exploratory Data Analysis at UBC.
+This repository holds the files for Mya Ballin's project work for Assignment B3 - OPTION B for STAT545B: Exploratory Data Analysis at UBC.
 Option B asked students to create their own shiny app with three features and deploy it.

 ## Running Instance